 - The court must determine whether the will “makes adequate provision for the proper maintenance and support” of the applicant.
 If the will does not, the court will order what it thinks to be “adequate, just and equitable.”

 - The test of “adequate, just and equitable” is that of the “judicious father of a family seeking to discharge both his marital and his parental duty” as set out in Walker v.
-McDermott, SCR 94 and should be determined according to contemporary standards;
+McDermott, SCR 94 and should be determined according to contemporary standards.

 - Courts must now also consider legal and moral obligations; “Legal obligations” to a spouse consist of those that would have been imposed by the law if maintenance and property division were considered during the will-maker’s lifetime.
 “Moral obligations” were not defined by the Court but appear to include those factors that had guided the Court’s discretion in the cases prior to Tataryn.
 Both are legally binding conditions.

-While historical cases are mostly concerned with the Wills Variation Act in estate litigation disputes, it is likely that these legal elements apply equally to s.
-60 of the Wills, Estate, And Successions Act.
+While historical cases are mostly concerned with the Wills Variation Act in estate litigation disputes, it is likely that these legal elements apply equally to section 60 of the Wills, Estate, And Successions Act.

-What Is The Wills, Estates and Succession Act?
+What Is the Wills, Estates and Succession Act?

-The Wills, Estates and Succession Act (WESA) took the laws which surrounded the disbursement of estates and created one seamless document in 2014.
+The British Columbia Wills, Estates and Succession Act (WESA) took the laws which surrounded the disbursement of estates and created one seamless document in 2014.
 What we now refer to as WESA is created from the Wills Act, Wills Variation Act, the Estate Administration Act, and the Probate Recognition Act.
 To see what elements of the Act have been taken from the previous legislation, visit the official website of the Government of British Columbia.